AviatrixSystems/terraform-modules/aviatrix-controller-initialize/README.md

 - **vpc_id**

   The ID of the VPC where the Controller is launched.

+- **name_prefix**

+  A prefix to be added the Aviatrix controller instance name.
+Default value is "".

+- **tags**

+  Additional map of tags passed to mark resources create by module.
+Default value is {}.

 - **subnet_id**

   The ID of the subnet where the Controller instance resides.